STEAK AND ALE PIE

 to cook to cook out the flour, adding the beer gradually

-to prevent sticking to the pan until all the beer
+to prevent sticking to the pan until all the beer has been

 beef stock cubes and stir until dissolved.

 water to thin down the gravy.
-The amount will vary
+The amount will vary according

-so add gradually until the right consistency is achieved.
+until the right consistency is achieved.

 Dijon mustard (English mustard can be used if preferred).

-boiling reduce the heat, cover and simmer very gently
+boiling reduce the heat, cover and simmer very gently for

-for at least two hours.
+at least two hours.

-cooked, cut your pre-prepared pastry into rounds or
+cooked, cut your pre-prepared pastry into rounds or squares

-imagination) and bake for approximately 10 minutes
+bake for approximately 10 minutes on a tray.

 serve your Steak